DaGeRe/precision-experiments-rca/README.md

 # Before all tests

-To be able to use all measurement methods, the following commands need to be run to locally install dependencies in the correct version:
+To be able to use all measurement methods, JDK 11 or above needs to be installed.
+Afterwards, the following commands need to be run to locally install dependencies in the correct version:
-- kieker:
-- KoPeMe:
-- peass:
-TODO
+- precision-experiments: `git clone -b develop https://github.com/DaGeRe/precision-experiments.git && cd precision-experiments/precision-analysis/ && ../gradlew publishToMavenLocal`
+- pmd-check: `git clone https://github.com/DaGeRe/pmd-check.git && cd pmd-check/analysis && ./mvnw clean install`
+Afterwards, just run `./mvnw clean install` in the current folder.

 # Test Execution